myles-trimble/myles-trimble.github.io/_posts/2026-02-02-chi-square-test.md

 <br>
 #### Calculate Observed Frequencies & Expected Frequencies

-As mentioned in the section above, in a Chi-Square Test For Independence, the *observed frequencies* are the true values that we’ve seen, in other words the actual rates per group in the data itself.
+As mentioned in the section above, in a Chi-Square Test For Independence the *observed frequencies* are the true values that we’ve seen.
 The *expected frequencies* are what we would *expect* to see based on *all* of the data combined.

 The below code: